Social Workers help residents at Senior Housing sites

 To help the residents, the Building Coordinators can make referrals to other professionals and organizations.
 Additionally, our social workers stock a food pantry in every building for residents who might not have enough to eat.
 In some buildings, the Building Coordinators schedule monthly educational activities for residents about health and wellness topics and more.

-Residents of the locations below as well as patrons of the independent Caring Place food pantry are welcome to contact the Building Coordinators for help at 513-721-4330.
+Residents of the locations below as well as patrons of the independent Caring Place (in Kennedy Heights) food pantry are welcome to contact the Building Coordinators for help at 513-721-4330.